hriebl/staticat/README.md

 usage: staticat [-h] [-c CATALOG_TEMPLATE] [-d DATASET_TEMPLATE] [-e] directory

 positional arguments:
-  directory             the base directory of the local open data folder
+  directory             base directory of the local open data folder

 options:
   -h, --help            show this help message and exit -c CATALOG_TEMPLATE, --catalog-template CATALOG_TEMPLATE
-                        the path of the Jinja template for the HTML view of the catalog -d DATASET_TEMPLATE, --dataset-template DATASET_TEMPLATE
+                        file path to a custom Jinja template for the HTML view of the catalog -d DATASET_TEMPLATE, --dataset-template DATASET_TEMPLATE
-                        the path of the Jinja template for the HTML view of the datasets -e, --excel           do not convert Excel distributions to CSV. can be overridden in dataset.toml
+                        file path to a custom Jinja template for the HTML view of the datasets -e, --excel           do not convert Excel files to CSV. can be overridden in dataset.toml
 ```